 Please sign this petition to show that it must take action now.

 Fearless was started in 2012 by artist Shilo Shiv Suleman and has worked in ten countries, creating more than 40 community murals.
 We make participative monuments with communities of women across the world.
 We believe that its creation is an act of resistance in itself.
 Beauty forces us to stop and look beyond ourselves.
 Art makes us visible to each other and at Shaheen Bagh, it brought people together.

 Sign up for our global round-up of attacks on democracy during the coronavirus pandemic.

 India is well known as the world’s largest democracy.
-72 years ago our nation’s founders agreed to a hopeful imagination of India in our constitution: sovereign, secular, democratic and equally in love with all its citizens, regardless of who we worshipped or how.
+Seventy-two years ago our nation’s founders agreed to a hopeful imagination of India in our constitution: sovereign, secular, democratic and equally in love with all its citizens, regardless of who we worshipped or how.

 In 1947, we partitioned ourselves, painfully, with millions of Muslims migrating across the faultline into Pakistan.
 And the Muslims who remained were promised protection and belonging.
 But, time and time again, this promise has been broken.

 In January 2020 on the eve of India’s Republic Day, which commemorates the passage of that constitution, we joined the women of Shaheen Bagh, protesting the new citizenship law, to sit with them, listen and paint.